What Is Race Discrimination?

 The discrimination can include hiring, firing, promotions, job assignments, layoffs, training, fringe benefits, pay, and any other term or condition of employment, as well as offensive or derogatory comments, racial slurs, or comments relating to stereotypes and assumptions about the abilities, traits, or the performance of individuals of certain racial groups.

-Race and color discrimination also occur when an applicant or employee is treated differently or unfavorably because he or she is married to, or associated with, a person of a certain race or color or because of his or her connection with a race-based organization or group, or an organization or group that is generally associated with people of a certain color.
+Race and color discrimination also occurs when an applicant or employee is treated differently or unfavorably because he or she is married to, or associated with, a person of a certain race or color or because of his or her connection with a race-based organization or group, or an organization or group that is generally associated with people of a certain color.

 Individuals of all races and colors are protected from race and color discrimination, respectively, not just those individuals who are members of a racial minority.